Aembit/terraform-provider-aembit/docs/data-sources/credential_providers.md

 - `audience` (String) Audience for Azure Entra Workload Identity Federation configuration of the Credential Provider.
 - `azure_tenant` (String) Azure Tenant ID for Azure Entra Workload Identity Federation configuration of the Credential Provider.
 - `client_id` (String) Azure Client ID for Azure Entra Workload Identity Federation configuration of the Credential Provider.
-- `oidc_issuer` (String) OIDC Issuer for AWS IAM Identity Provider configuration of the Credential Provider.
+- `oidc_issuer` (String) OIDC Issuer for Azure Entra Workload Identity Federation configuration of the Credential Provider.
 - `scope` (String) Scope for Azure Entra Workload Identity Federation configuration of the Credential Provider.
 - `subject` (String) Subject for JWT Token for Azure Entra Workload Identity Federation configuration of the Credential Provider.